 Celebrating differences among our writers can sometimes be difficult for teachers of writing.
 But by expecting and planning for differences, we can set our students on trajectories more matched to who they are as writers.
 Here are a few ideas...

 Many of us are fast approaching the sixth week of school.
 Many of us consider that the first of countless milestones in our school year.
-Six weeks in, routines are … Continue Reading The Six Week Check-in
+Six weeks in, routines are beginning to solidify, and we see signs of a coalescing community in our classrooms.
+Six weeks in, we are building rapport and connections with our… Continue reading The Six Week Check-in

 We spend a week or so sharing stories, and building excitement for writing stories.
 We hand out notebooks with fanfare, and writers happily personalize them.
-They brainstorm ideas for stories … Continue Reading Making the Most of Pre-Assessments
+They brainstorm ideas for stories they could write.
+And then we stand in front of the class and explain that today is the day we want each of them to… Continue reading Making the Most of Pre-Assessments

 This year, our class motto has been "Push through the struggle."
 Originally a mantra of one student, but quickly became the motto of the community.
 These are the words used to encourage each other to persevere in all learning tasks.
 The Slice Of Life Story Challenge was no exception!